qy792832/CTCR-Diff/README.md

 ### [Paper]() | [Code]([[https://github.com/XunpengYi/Diff-Retinex-Plus](https://github.com/qy792832/PGER-LLIE](https://github.com/qy792832/CTCR-Diff)))

-**Color-Texture Collaborative Restoration Diffusion for Low-Light Image Enhancement** Minglong Xuea, Yi Qu, Zhenwei He, Palaiahnakote Shivakumarab, Senming Zhong,∗
+**Color-Texture Collaborative Restoration Diffusion for Low-Light Image Enhancement** Minglong Xue, Yi Qu, Zhenwei He, Palaiahnakote Shivakumarab, Senming Zhong,∗
 > **Notice:** The complete source code, including the training and evaluation scripts, will be uploaded by **July 25, 2026**.
 We apologize for the delay, as we have been occupied with some personal matters recently.
 Thank you for your patience and understanding.